manni8436/Legend-of-the-Greek-Gods/README.md

 ### TEXT CONTENT

-* Text content on all Pages was copied and/or ammended from the following sites:
+* Text content on all Pages was copied and/or amended from the following sites:

     * [Parthenon](https://www.visionpubl.com/en/cities/athens/parthenon-facts-history/)
     * [Ancient Olympia](https://yallatoursblog.com/2014/01/27/faster-higher-stronger-in-ancient-olympia/)